ijlee2/UT-Coding-Boot-Camp/README.md

 # UT Coding Boot Camp (Full Stack)
-Projects, homework, and exercises for UT Coding Boot Camp
+Projects, homework, and exercises for UT Coding Boot Camp.

 Unless I noted otherwise, I have written all code.
 I'd much appreciate it if you cite [my blog](https://crunchingnumbers.live) and code in your medium of output, e.g. papers, code, your very own blog. :)